-- username (string) The username to use for the new account. - email (string) The email address to use for the new account. - password (string) The password to use for the new account. - site (django.contrib.sites.models.Site or django.contrib.sites.models.RequestSite) An object representing the site on which the account is being registered. - send\email (bool) If True, the activation email will be sent to the account (by calling RegistrationProfile.send\activation\email()).
-If False, no email will be sent (but the account will still be inactive).
+- form A bound instance of a subclass of RegistrationForm representing the (already-validated) data the user is trying to register with. - site An object representing the site on which the account is being registered. :type site: django.contrib.sites.models.Site or django.contrib.sites.models.RequestSite :param send\email: If True, the activation email will be sent to the account (by calling RegistrationProfile.send\activation\email()).
+If False, no email will be sent (but the account will still be inactive).:type send\email: bool:rtype: user create\profile (user)

-Return type user

-create\profile (user)